fenton42/apipie-rails/README.rst

   Provide example of server response, whole communication or response type.
   It will be formatted as code.

+returns
+  Describe the return of API call.
+  It will be formatted as code.

 see
   Provide reference to another method, this has to be string with controller_name#method_name.